KrishnaChaitanyaVarma/myrep/aquaculture-water-quality-prediction/README.md

 # Water Quality Prediction for Aquaculture

-This project predicts water quality parameters using a Voting Ensemble model deployed on Azure Machine Learning Studio.
+This project predicts water quality based on few parameters in the datset using a Voting Ensemble model deployed on Azure Machine Learning Studio.

 ## Features
 - Real-time prediction via REST API